 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

 Alongside character, setting is one of the most integral elements of story-telling.
-When successful it can help readers immerse themselves in the story world, anchor character actions and perspectives, and even, sometimes, assume the features of a character in its own right.
-Scenes are structural units in fiction that connect events, deepen readers' understanding, and push a story closer to its resolution.
+When successful, it can help readers immerse themselves in the story world, anchor character actions and perspectives, and even assume the features of a character in its own right.
+Scenes are structural units in fiction that connect events, deepen readers' understanding and push a story closer to its resolution.
 Crafted well, they can make words on a page come alive.
-In this course, you'll learn how to establish compelling setting and how to write scenes with structural integrity that will animate your stories.
+In this course, you'll learn how to establish compelling settings and how to write scenes with structural integrity that will animate your stories.
 Suitable for those with some experience of creative writing.

 What will we cover?